-Fitzmaurice enlisted in the British army again in 1915; throughout his service he held the titles of Corporal, Sergeant and Commander.
+Fitzmaurice enlisted in the British army again in 1915; throughout his service he held the titles of Corporal, Sergeant, and Commander.
 He was posted to the School of Military Aeronautics and trained in Eastbourne in England.
 Shortly after the formation of the Irish Free State, Fitzmaurice joined the Irish Air Corps and was promoted to Captain a year later.

-They were also granted the Freedom of the City of Dublin, and rewarded for contributions to the life of the city – 78 people have been given this award, including Mother Teresa, John F. Kennedy and Nelson Mandela.
+They were also granted the Freedom of the City of Dublin, and rewarded for contributions to the life of the city – 78 people have been given this award, including Mother Teresa, John F. Kennedy, and Nelson Mandela.

-For the 70th anniversary of the flight, a short film was made profiling the life of Fitzmaurice with dramatic reconstruction of the flight.
+For the 70th anniversary of the flight, a short film was made profiling the life of Fitzmaurice with a dramatic reconstruction of the flight.
 The Fitzmaurice Flying School opened in Baldonnel, Co.
 Dublin in 1998.